KenM4sters/engine_mk5/README.md

 About:

-This project is for learning purposes only and serves as sandbox to test and understand how games can be programmed at a fundemantal level, with no assistance from a graphical interface.
+This project is for learning purposes only and serves as a sandbox to test and understand how games can be programmed at a fundemantal level, with no assistance from a graphical interface.
 We are however, using assistance from the GLFW library to provide a window which we'll render our sprites on.
 At the moment, there's no one particular direction that the game will be taken in, other than some kind of Shmup.